These days everyone is on social media — everyone, that is, but CFOs and other finance types, right? Not true at all.

 The truth is social media is here to stay and it doesn’t matter whether you’re the CFO or a freshly minted junior accountant.
 And just because you don’t have a blog or spend your time on Snapchat, you’re still (increasingly) turning to social media to decide what to read, whom to connect with, and which vendors to consider.

 For CFOs in particular, getting comfortable with social media also offers the opportunity to tap into a much broader peer network, communicate with and gauge the sentiment of investors, better relate to your staff, and get a more “hands-on” perspective of why social technologies are disrupting industries.

 So how do senior finance executives engage on social media?

-My social insights firm Leadtail just released a report to shed some light on this very question by looking at the Twitter activity of 502 senior finance executives (CFOs and VPs of Finance) during the fourth quarter of 2013.
+The social insights firm Leadtail released a report to shed some light on this very question by looking at the Twitter activity of 502 senior finance executives (CFOs and VPs of Finance) during the fourth quarter of 2013.
 Specifically, we analyzed 48,671 tweets and 3,395 shared links to better understand how CFOs describe themselves, what content they share, and who influences them on social media.
 Not surprisingly, many of the CFOs looked at came from major metros (New York and San Francisco Bay Area), which are typically ahead of the curve when it comes to technology adoption.

 Why Twitter activity?
 Because social media data has a leg up on other data sources such as surveys, polls and focus groups since it shows what people really do … versus what they say they do.